iaguest/countdown-prototype/README.md

 # Countdown Prototype

-Prototype implementation of the Countdown game in C++17.
+Prototype implementation of the game Countdown using C++17.